An Optimal Transport Perspective on Unpaired Image Super-Resolution: Biased OT in GANs

+In this section, we establish connections between GAN methods regularized by content losses \eqref{identity-c-loss} and OT.
+Such GANs are popular in a variety of tasks beside SR, e.g., style transfer \cite{huang2018multimodal}.
+The theoretical analysis in this section holds for these tasks as well.
+However, since we empirically demonstrate the findings on the SR problem, we keep the corresponding notation in \wasyparagraph\ref{sec-biased-ot}.

 For a theoretical analysis, we stick to the basic formulation regularized with generic content loss \eqref{base-gan-c}.
 It represents the simplest and straightforward SR setup.
-We prove the following lemma, which connects the solution $T^{\lambda}$ of \eqref{base-gan-c} and optimal maps for transport cost $c(x,y)$.
+We prove the following lemma, which connects the solution $T^{\lambda}$ of \eqref{base-gan-c} and OT maps.